dotnet/AspNetCore.Docs/aspnetcore/client-side/using-browserlink.md

 ![open-browserslink-dashboard](using-browserlink/_static/open-browserlink-dashboard.png)

-If no browser is connected, you can start a non debugging session clicking the _View in Browser_ link:
+If no browser is connected, you can start a non-debugging session by selecting the *View in Browser* link:

 ![browserlink-dashboard-no-connections](using-browserlink/_static/browserlink-dashboard-no-connections.png)

-Otherwise, the connected browsers are shown, with the path to the page that each browser is showing:
+Otherwise, the connected browsers are shown with the path to the page that each browser is showing:

 ![browserlink-dashboard-two-connections](using-browserlink/_static/browserlink-dashboard-two-connections.png)